Herbal distillate: Science

-The science of distillation is based on the fact that different substances vaporise at different temperatures.
-Unlike other extraction techniques based on solubility of a compound in either water or oil, distillation will separate components regardless of their solubility.
-The distillate will contain compounds that vaporize at or below the temperature of distillation.
-The actual chemical components of these orange herbal distillates have not yet been fully identified, but plant distillates will usually contain essential oil compounds as well as organic acids and other water-soluble plant components.
-Compounds with a higher vaporization point will remain behind and will include many of the water-soluble plant pigments and flavonoids.
+The science of distillation is based on the fact that different substances evaporate at different temperatures.
+Unlike other extraction techniques based on solubility of a compound in either water or oil, distillation separates components regardless of their solubility.
+The plant material is distilled with water, in a form of steam distillation where the non-boiling plant essential oil is carried over by steam from boiling water, and is then condensed.
+Compounds with a higher vaporization point remain behind, and include water-soluble plant pigments and flavonoids.

 Because hydrosols are produced at high temperatures and are somewhat acidic, they tend to inhibit bacterial growth but not fungal growth.
 They are not sterile, and should be kept refrigerated to preserve freshness.
-Herbal distillates degrade over time and will degrade faster than essential oils, which are more stable and will degrade slower.
+Herbal distillates degrade over time and will degrade faster than essential oils, which are more stable.
 Small-scale producers of hydrosols must be particularly aware of the risk of bacterial contamination and take steps to prevent it.
-Despite concerns that there may be significant amounts of heavy metals in popular herbal distillates, this has not shown to be the case.
+Despite concerns that there may be significant amounts of heavy metals in some herbal distillates, this has not shown to be the case.